Email FacebookTwitterMenu burgerClose thin

 • Child tax credit goes up: The credit increases to $2,200 per child in 2025, but there’s no new credit for stay-at-home parents.

-• Some families get more deductions: Families may benefit from a bigger standard deduction, and new tax breaks for tips, overtime, and baby savings accounts.
+• Some families get more deductions: Families may benefit from a higher standard deduction, and new tax breaks for tips, overtime and baby savings accounts.

 • No tax break for caregivers: Trump’s earlier idea to give a credit to caregivers or stay-at-home parents was not included in the final law.